Kunsh1/AeroCast/README.md

 ## 📊 Data Sources

 * **Historical AQI Data (`AQI Dataset.csv`):** This is the primary historical dataset for model training.
-It was created by collecting raw hourly AQI data from the **CPCB (Central Pollution Control Board) website** for multiple years, combining it, and then performing initial cleaning and preprocessing.
+It was created by collecting raw hourly AQI data **specifically for Delhi** from the **CPCB (Central Pollution Control Board) website** for multiple years, combining it, and then performing initial cleaning and preprocessing.
 It includes historical AQI and various meteorological parameters.

 * **Real-time Current AQI & Pollutant Forecasts:** **WAQI (World Air Quality Index) API**.